DanielTockan/Crypto-Tracker/README.md

 More details on each coin, including bio section added

-Accesed deeply nester data using destructuring
+Accesed deeply nester data using destructuring -->

 #### Currency Converter

-Working currency converter added using alpha vantage API
+Working currency converter added using AlphaVantage API

 Created use state to update each currency and get the rate

-Created logic based function to get correct offer and quote prices -->
+Created logic based function to get correct offer and quote prices

 ## Triumphs